 Keep The Parrots In Separate Rooms And Cages

-When you first bring a new parrot home, don’t let it meet the existing parrot.
-Instead, go to a separate room and set it up in a cage.
+When you first bring a new parrot home, don’t let it meet the existing parrot yet.
+Instead, go to a different room and set it up in a cage.
 Avoid letting them see, speak, or interact with each other.

-The new parrot will be unsettled by its new environment, encountering new smells, sights, and people.
-So, encountering another parrot will only further confuse or agitate it.
+The new parrot will be unsettled by its new environment, encountering new smells, sights, and sounds.
+At this stage, encountering another parrot will further confuse or agitate it.

-Keep it separate for at least 30 days.
-However, the time will need to be extended if the parrot shows:
+Keep it separate for 30 days.
+This quarantine period must be extended if the following apply:

 A new parrot should calm down after a couple of weeks.
-However, if it continues to be highly strung, give it additional time.
-Avoid moving anything in the room or cage.
+However, give it additional time if it continues to be stressed and agitated.
+Avoid moving anything into the room or cage at this time.

-Keep the lighting, types of food, and tone of voice consistent.
-Parrots are upset by any sudden change, especially when they’re already feeling agitated.
+Keep the lighting, types of food, etc., consistent.
+Parrots are unsettled by sudden changes, especially when they’re already agitated.